-Posera conducted business with a Company controlled by the Executive Chairman of Posera.
-During the year-ended December 31, 2017, the Company incurred transaction costs related to the sale of the FingerPrints business in the amount of \$660,000 (2016 - \$nil).
-The transaction costs that were charged to the Corporation comprised of services including, counterparty identification, negotiation, structuring, financial analytics, facility costs, management oversight and administrative related services.
-All transactions have been recorded at the exchange amount.
-As at December 31, 2017, the Company is in a payable position of \$603,500 (December 31, 2016 - \$nil) which will be settled between the related parties in the normal course of business.
+Posera conducted business with a company controlled by the former Executive Chairman of Posera, Mr. Owen.
+In fiscal year 2017, the Company incurred transaction costs related to the sale of the FingerPrints business in the amount of \$660,000.
+The transaction costs that were charged to the Company comprised of services including counterparty identification, negotiation, structuring, financial analytics, facility costs, management oversight and administrative related services.
+This transaction was recorded at the exchange amount.
+As at December 31, 2018, the Company was in a payable position of \$nil (December 31, 2017- \$603,500) which was settled between the related parties in the normal course of business.